Social Media teams are always trying to find new ways to boost engagement levels.

 The lines between social media and PR are blurring.
 Your social media feeds are one of the first places journalists and bloggers will check out while researching your company.
 Many of your customers and audience will also go to your social channels for news and updates.

 For example, this recent tweet from Salesforce mentions Marc Benioff talking about companies embracing digital transformation.

 This is exactly the analytical story that contemporary marketing communications are about.
 Journalists want to write insight-rich stories, not product-heavy pieces.

 It’s vital to sync your marketing communications strategy with your social media strategy.
 Consistent messaging is vital for your brand’s credibility – and consequently, your engagement.

 Your social media team should have some training in public relations.
 PR fundamentals will help them craft better messages on social channels and respond appropriately to questions from journalists and bloggers.
 Ideally, your PR team or external PR agency should work with your social media team to create a set of guidelines and protocols for social media.

 5. Connect the Dots

 Creating a social media strategy involves taking inputs from several sources – within and outside the company.
-The challenge lies in making sense of all the different inputs to generate powerful campaign ideas that will drive the most engagement.
+The challenge lies in making sense of all the different inputs to generate powerful campaign ideas that drive the most engagement.

 The first skill is the ability to focus.
-As Cal Newport points out in the book Deep Work, people like Warren Buffet, Bill Gates, JK Rowling and numerous successful people isolate themselves while producing their best work.
+As Cal Newport points out in the book Deep Work, people like Warren Buffet, Bill Gates, JK Rowling, and numerous successful people isolate themselves while producing their best work.

 The second is the ability to use your memory to connect the dots.
 Follow these tips for improving your memory.
 This will help your brain remember and put together all the relevant information you have gathered from different sources (your sales team, video campaigns, Twitter analytics, etc.) and arrive at better conclusions and decisions.